mmaster2020/110project/index.md

 - C#
 - HTML

-**I look forward to being in this class**
+I look forward to being in this class and learning how to work as a group.

 **Nelson Mandela** has said:
 > "It always seems impossible until it's done."

-**This quote motivates me that everything is possible and I should not put my self down in anyway.
-I should never give up and constantly try again and again until I completee my goal.**
+This quote motivates me that everything is possible and I should not put my self down in anyway.
+I should never give up and constantly try again and again until I completee my goal.

 **My favorite piece of code is**